 This style of creative art combines a variety, or composite, of different styles.
 For instance, what happens when you combine abstract art with photorealist art?
 Visually, they are about as utterly different as you can get.
 One is based on formal qualities like line, pattern and color, whilst the other seeks to replicate photographic detail.
 When combined, they can play off each other to create a compelling visual and intellectual dynamic.
-To see what I mean, take a look at my funky sheep painting on the left and my other composite artwork on the right!
+To see what I mean, take a look at my funky sheep painting below, and my other composite artwork on this page!

-Combining different styles of art leads to a different spin on reality and perception.
+Combining different styles of art can lead to a different spin on reality and perception.
 Composite art therefore contains many layers of meaning.
 By combining a variety of imagery, and/or different styles of art, it is possible to forge creative connections between otherwise disparate ideas or themes.
-How else to unite a sparrow with Beethoven, or a frog with black holes?
+Through art, you can unite a sparrow with Beethoven, or a frog with black holes, or myriad other interesting combos!

 The creativity of composite artwork lies in unexpected juxtapositions of different elements.
 Familiar images can be enlarged, cropped, shrunk, distorted, or arranged in surprising ways that redefine the meaning of the objects depicted.
 The habitual meanings we assign to objects suddenly become more fluid, more changeable, even more elusive.
 In other words, everyday images are recontextualized - given a new life.